inverseproblem/PestoSeis/JOSSpaper/paper.md

 and traveltimes for a 2D velocity model which is discretized on a rectilinear grid constructed from inputs provided by the user.
 The available functions allow the user to set up and solve simple 2D tomographic inverse problems and thus aims to serve as a guide for how travel time tomography can be performed in practice.
+These kind of calculations are useful not only in the field of Earth sciences but also, for instance, in medical imaging, where traveltimes (time-of-flight in the medical literature) are used to infer the internal structure of parts of the human body [@ulrichDiffuseUltrasoundComputed2022].

-Figure \ref{ttimes_and_rays} shows an example from the field of medical imaging with computed traveltimes, bent ray paths, and straight ray paths through a speed-of-sound model mimicking human breast tissue (e.g. @medicalUS).
-The computed traveltimes can then be used to set up a tomographic inverse problem which may, for instance, be solved with a simple linear inversion under Gaussian assumptions (least squares approach).
+Figure \ref{ttimes_and_rays} shows an example from the field of medical imaging with computed traveltimes, bent ray paths, and straight ray paths through a speed-of-sound model mimicking human breast tissue (e.g. @ulrichDiffuseUltrasoundComputed2022).
+The computed traveltimes can then be used to set up a tomographic inverse problem which may, for instance, be solved with a simple linear inversion under Gaussian assumptions (least squares approach) [@tarantolaInverseProblemTheory2005a].

 ![Visualization of computed travel times and rays (bent rays and straight rays) using the functions in `pestoseis.ttimerays`.
 In this example, a numerical breast phantom is considered as used in medical ultrasound to study the ray paths through the medium and subsequently compute the according travel times from an array of sources and receivers surrounding the breast phantom. \label{ttimes_and_rays}](figs/tutorial04_results.png)